skip to main content

 We may earn money when you click our links.

-Our horror movie experts tell you where to stream, rent, or buy all 13 Halloween movies so you can watch them in order.
+Our horror movie experts tell you where to stream, rent, or buy all 13 Halloween movies so you can watch them in release or chronological order.

 Do you love the Halloween movies and their masked mascot Michael Myers?
 So do we.
 Not just John Carpenter’s original 1978 film and 1981 sequel, but all of them—even you, Halloween 5: The Revenge of Michael Myers.